Coronary circulation

 Coronary circulation is the circulation of blood in the arteries and veins that supply the heart muscle (myocardium).

-Coronary arteries supply oxygenated blood to the heart muscle.
+Coronary arteries supply oxygenated blood to the heart muscles.
 Cardiac veins then drain away the blood after it has been deoxygenated.

 Because the rest of the body, and most especially the brain, needs a steady supply of oxygenated blood that is free of all but the slightest interruptions, the heart is required to function continuously.
 Therefore its circulation is of major importance not only to its own tissues but to the entire body and even the level of consciousness of the brain from moment to moment.

 Interruptions of coronary circulation quickly cause heart attacks (myocardial infarctions), in which the heart muscle is damaged by oxygen starvation.
 Such interruptions are usually caused by coronary ischemia linked to coronary artery disease, and sometimes to embolism from other causes like obstruction in blood flow through vessels.